 “No one wakes up in the morning to go to work with the hope that someone will manage us.
 We wake up in the morning and go to work with the hope that someone will lead us.”

 For business leaders to be able to work effectively and make better business decisions, they may invest in a directors and officers insurance policy.

 To Uphold Healthcare Integrity

 Healthcare is facing a battle for integrity right now.
 More and more people seem to be becoming disillusioned with the care they are receiving, and conspiracy theories over everything from illnesses to whether or not to vaccinate children seem to be running rife.

 The Healthcare field needs great leaders who will uphold the integrity of the field.
-Ensure that physicians and nurses are still seen as first and foremost there to help.
+Ensure that physicians and nurses (including critical care nurse positions) are still seen as first and foremost there to help.
 Leaders should set the ‘moral tone’ for the hospital or other setting in which they find themselves and always act with integrity.

 To Facilitate Communication at All Levels

 To be a great leader is to be a great listener.
 That fact is undeniable.
 Within the healthcare field, organizational hierarchies can sometimes mean that those who are on the “bottom” can sometimes feel left out like their opinion is less valid than others.

 Often, those working at the bottom of the organizational hierarchy are the ones who have the most contact with patients and patients’ families on a day to day basis.
 This means it is vital for healthcare leaders to facilitate communication between all levels of employees to ensure that everyone feels valued, understood, and like their voice matters.

 Considering others’ feelings can be a tough thing to do at times, especially when it seems like the complaint from the person you are speaking with is a little on the meager or unsubstantiated side.